DCCoder90/home-net/ReadMe.md

 |AUTHENTIK_URL|env|N|

 You may be wondering why some things such as "public facing API" and "network admin email" are set to sensitive.
 Well, I want to update this soon to be invoked here by github actions, and honestly I don't want the world knowing those details.
 Aside from that, there's no reason for them to be marked sensitive.

+Quick note:

+Cloudflare API token must have these permissions:
+- Zone:Read
+- DNS:Edit

+## Purpose

+I want an easy way to automate and keep track of my local home lab.
+It would be nice to also have a way to easily and quickly recreate it in case of a catastrophic failure (flood, house fire, etc etc)